raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 Using the Python `skyfield` library, you can calculate the positions of space objects within our solar system.
 This includes the Sun, the Moon, the planets, and many Earth satellites such as the ISS.
 You can use the ISS’s current location above the Earth to identify whether the ISS is flying over land or sea, or which country it is passing over.

---- collapse ---
----
-title: What happened to the ephem library?
----

-If your team has participated in previous challenges, you may recall that the `ephem` library was used to calculate the position of the ISS.
-This library has now been deprecated and replaced by its successor, `skyfield`.
---- /collapse ---

 Up-to-date telemetry data is required in order to accurately compute the position of the ISS (or any other satellite orbiting the Earth).
 To save you the trouble of obtaining and manipulating this data, the Flight OS offers the `orbit` Python package, which uses `skyfield` to create an `ISS` object that you can import in your program:

 ```python